-Most intriguingly, Hypatia (the most respected journal mentioned in the Times, although the authors report failures to break into other comparable ones) accepted a fake “feminist critique of ‘unethical’ hoaxes.”
-The Times offers no details about the argument, but the authors’ self-report seems to presuppose that they framed objections to their own project as a sort of self-evident joke.
-In any case, the most valuable part of the Times’s discussion addresses just this matter—the morality and probable real-world consequences of the hoax.
+Intriguingly, Hypatia (the most respected journal mentioned by the Times, although the authors tried and failed to break into comparable ones) accepted a fake “feminist critique of ‘unethical’ hoaxes.”
+The Times offers no details about the argument, although the authors’ self-report seems to presuppose that objections to the ethics of their own project are ripe to be mocked as self-evidently bankrupt.
+The most valuable part of the Times’s discussion addresses the ethical issues at stake—the morality and probable real-world consequences of the hoax.

 It is easy to predict two morals that some people will draw from the hilarity: First, that “grievance studies” and/or “identity politics” and/or “postmodern theory”—not in their most questionable exemplars but their structural essences—fall somewhere between the pathetic and the contemptible.
-Second, that “adults in the room” concerned for standards should ratchet up their policing of valid vs. illegitimate scholarship.
+Second, that “adults in the room” concerned for standards should ratchet up the policing of valid vs. illegitimate scholarship.
 The authors support both moves when they call for “separating knowledge-producing disciplines and scholars from those generating constructivist sophistry.”

-If my predictions prove true, the two aspects of this hoax that actually have some potential value—dramatizing the frequent disconnect between “refereed” and “worthwhile,” and underlining how a logic of publish or perish and the mania to count articles (not solely from “grievance studies” but from all scholarly areas!) distorts the university’s mission—will have catalyzed moves in precisely the wrong, counterproductive, direction.
-(In fact, during the time I have been drafting this essay, a thoughtful op-ed has appeared in the Times making related points.)
+If my predictions prove true, the two aspects of this hoax that actually have some potential value—dramatizing the disconnect between “refereed” and “worthwhile,” and underlining how a logic of publish or perish and mania to count articles (not solely from “grievance studies” but from all scholarly areas!) distorts the university’s mission—will have catalyzed moves in precisely the wrong, counterproductive, direction.
+(In fact, during the time I have been drafting this essay, a thoughtful op-ed has already appeared in the Times making related points.)

 Stated another way, we could add another vector to the various independent variables I suggested in my last post, alongside the vectors that stress how merely being “refereed” tells us extremely little about quality.